of a person or thing that is uncritically adored, revered or admired, or is regarded as a symbol of a particular culture

 We love riding these trails and enjoy walking them.
 Since the turn of the century we have been pleased to see more and more mtb riders discover these trails.
 Yet you can still ride a complete track without meeting a rider or walker.

 The best source for current trail status is the GDTA website.
 This map shows the key locations along the route.

 During 2018-2020 this trail is being improved and re-signed.
 The 90km Lerderderg Track runs Daylesford – Blackwood – Bacchus Marsh.
 It is classified by DELWP as a remote track.
 There are some deviations for bikes including the Whisky Gully section which is banned to bikes due to cinnamon fungus.

-Sign posts on the Lerderderg Tk are being replaced in 2019-20 with posts that have a sky blue strip over the top.
-In the meantime you will encounter DELWP grey after Jubilee Lake to Leonards Hill Rd (community windfarm to west along this road) then revert to GDT green.
-From Nolans Picnic Ground to Swans Rd the posts are often grey, sometimes green.
-On the streets of Daylesford, Blackwood and Bacchus Marsh, signs are generally blue blades on sign posts.
+Sign posts on the Lerderderg Tk are being replaced in 2019-20 with grey posts that have a sky blue strip over the top.
+You will encounter these, with the occasional green post, from Cornish Hill in Daylesford until Blackwood township.
+From Blackwood to Mt Blackwood the posts are progressively being replaced with the blue striped grey posts (again with a rare green post).
+From Mt Blackwood to Swan’s Rd they are generally the old green posts.
+On the streets of Daylesford, Blackwood and Bacchus Marsh, signs are generally blue blades on street sign posts.

 The best source for current trail status is the Goldfields Track website.
 This map shows key locations along the route.